Dead People Server

 Dana Elcar (actor) -- Dead.
 Pneumonia.
 Died June 6, 2005.
 Born October 10, 1927.
 Pete Thornton on McGyver, Agent Polk in The Sting, a founder of the L.A.
 Actor's Theater, died on the same day as Anne Bancroft.
 IBDB IMDb FindAGrave

 Queen Elizabeth, II (queen) -- Alive.
-The current monarch of England, celebrated her jubilee in 2002.
+Monarch of England, celebrated her jubilee in 2002.
 Home Page IMDb

 Queen Elizabeth (Queen Mum) -- Dead. [rumors] Old age.
-Died INVALID MONTH 2, 03-3.
+Died March 30, 2002.
 Born August 4, 1900.
 Home PageQueen Elizabeth II's mother was hale and hardy throughout most of her life, with two replacement hips and an indomitable spirit.
 IMDb

 Peter Ellenshaw (visual effects whiz) -- Dead.
 Died February 12, 2007.
 Born May 24, 1913.
 The Black Hole, 20,000 Leagues Under the Sea.
 Home Page IMDb FindAGrave